cloudmesh/cloudmesh-pi-burn/README.md

   Assign letter.
   The drive letter will be used while running cm-burn)
 * Setting Automount of this EXT4
-* F3 or Tools->Ext2 Volume Managemnt
+* F3 or Tools->Ext2 Volume Management
 * Check-> Automatically mount via Ext2Mgr

-## Instalation
+## Installation

 ### Install on your OS

 Once you have decided which Computer system (MacOS, Linux, or Windows) you like to use for using the cm-burn program you need to install it.
 The program is written in python3 which we assume you have installed and is your default python in your terminal.

 To install cm-burn, please execute
 ```